Hot Weather Cycling Tips

 Have Patience – in really hot weather, allow extra time for frequent rests and a slower pace.
 Above around 100° you should rest completely for 15 minutes in each hour of activity.
 You’re going to get where you’re going a lot slower at that rate, so make allowances.
-Ride at an easier pace, especially when climbing, don’t rush it, don’t skip the rests.
+Ride at an easier pace, especially when climbing, don’t rush it, and don’t skip the rest stops.

 When is it too hot to ride?

 The point where conditions are just too hot for cycling is different for different riders.
 Your fitness, conditioning, adaptation to heat, previous heat stress exposure, and body shape all come into play – they are all factors influencing your body’s ability to cool itself.
 Your tolerance for discomfort comes into play as well.
 However, these guidelines apply to everyone:

 - If you find you can’t ride without feeling overheated, it’s too hot.